csgregg/csg-esp8266-rota/README.md

 # ESP8266 Remote OTA CI using PlatformIO, Github and Travis
 A basic example of how to set up Remote Over-The-Air firmware updates for ESP8266 with Continuous Integration.
-Releases tagged in GitHub matching x.x.x release tags will be built by Travis and deployed back to
+Releases tagged in GitHub matching x.x.x release tags will be built by Travis, and the binary stored back as an asset in the release in GitHub.
+The HTTPUpdate library in the ESP8266 code calls a redirect script to serve the binar

 Uses:
  - PlatformIO IDE